25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Linked_List.md

 # Linked List

-A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations (unlike arrays) instead, each element points to the next using pointers.
+A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations (unlike arrays) instead, each element points to the next using pointers

 ![singly-linked-list](./singly-linked-list.svg)

 Linked list is a linear collection of data elements, whose order is not given by their physical placement in memory.
-Instead, each element points to the next.
+Instead, each element points to the next

 - They are used when the **size of elements is not known or may increase**.

 - As the memory location of each element is not known beforehand, it is very difficult to find the element.
-To find an element we need to start from the first element, get the address of the next element and so on, till the element is found.
+To find an element we need to start from the first element, get the address of the next element and so on, till the element is found

 - Access time is linear (random access, is not feasible)